singularityware/singularityware.github.io/pages/docs/user-docs/user-guide.md

 - **http://** Singularity will use Curl to download the image locally, and then run from the local image
 - **https://** same as above using encryption
 - **docker://** Singularity can pull Docker images from a Docker registry, and will run them non-persistently (e.g. changes are not persisted as they can not be saved upstream)
+- **shub://** Singularity Hub is our own registry for Singularity containers.
+If you want to publish a container, or give easy access to others from their command line, or enable automatic builds, you should build it on <a href="https://singularity-hub.org" target="_blank">Singularity Hub</a>.

 ### Name-spaces and isolation